virajbhutada/SyncInterns-Advanced-Python-Projects/Task 4 - Build Your Own Chatbot/README.md

 # Author: Viraj N. Bhutada

 **Description:**
-Task 1 involves creating a chatbot capable of recognizing greetings, answering queries about itself, telling jokes, and handling various user inputs.
+This task involves creating a chatbot capable of recognizing greetings, answering queries about itself, telling jokes, and handling various user inputs.
 The chatbot provides an interactive and engaging experience, enhancing fundamental AI programming skills.

 ## Objectives: